-Change of circumstancas after grant of bail 36.
-Where an accused person has been admitted to bail and circumstances arise which, if the accused person had not been admitted to bail would, in the opinion of a law officer or a prosecuting officer, justify the Court in refusing bail or in requiring bail of a greater amount, a magistrate may, on the circumstances being brought to is notice by a law officer or prosecuting officer issue a warrant for the arrest of the accused person and, after giving the accused person an opportunity of being heard may commit him to remand prison to await trial, but the accused person may appeal to the court against the order of the magistrate, and the Court may on resumption of the trial, confirm the order or readmit him to bail for the same or varied conditions and on such an increased amount as the Court may think just.
+Where an accused person has been admitted to bail and circumstances arise which, if the accused person had not been admitted to bail would, in the opinion of a law officer or a prosecuting officer, justify the Court in refusing bail or in requiring bail of a greater amount, the court which granted the bail may, on the circumstances being brought to its notice by a law officer or prosecuting officer issue a warrant for the arrest of the accused person and, after giving the accused person an opportunity of being heard may commit him to remand prison to await trial, but the accused person may appeal to the court against the order of the magistrate, and the Court may, on resumption of the trial, confirm the order or readmit him to bail for the same or varied conditions and on such an increased amount as the Court may think just.

-- 37.-(1) A police officer may arrest without warrant any person who has been admitted to bail- - (a) if the police officer has reasonable ground for believing that the person is likely to break the condition that he will appear at the time and place required or any other condition on which he was admitted to bail, or has cause to suspect that that person is breaking or has, broken any such other condition; or - (b) on being notified in writing by any surety for that person that the surety believes that that person is likely to break the first mentioned condition and for that reason the surety wishes to be relieved of his obligation as a surety. - (2) A person arrested under subsection (I):- - (a) shall, unless he is arrested within the period of twenty-four hours immediately preceding an occasion on which he is required by virtue of the condition of his bail to appear before the Court, be brought as soon as practicable after his arrest before a magistrate who, after giving him an opportunity to be heard, shall commit him to remand prison; and - (b) in the excepted case shall be brought before the Court for resumption of trial, and when the court next sits it shall first consider the question of the alleged contravention of bail conditions by the accused person.
+38.-(1) A police officer may arrest without warrant any person who has been admitted to bailcontravening bail provisions

+(a) if the police officer has reasonable ground for believing that person is likely to breach the condition that he will appear at the time and place required or any other condition on which he was admitted to bail, or has cause to suspect that person is breaking or

-- (3) Where the Court is satisfied that a person arrested in accordance with subsection (1) was preparing for or was in the act of leaving any area to which he was restricted by the Court as a condition of his bail, or was leaving the United Republic, it shall not consider any appeal or petition by the accused for any further bail in the same case. - (4) Where a person admitted to bail absconds or fails to appear before the Court on the date fixed and conceals himself so that a warrant of arrest may not be executed- - (a) such of the property, movable or immovable, involved in the alleged commission of the economic offence or in respect of which the economic offence is alleged to have been committed, may be forfeited to the United Republic as if the accused were an absconded suspect in terms of section M; and - (b) the trial in respect of that person shall continue, irrespective of the stage of the trial when the accused absconds, after sufficient efforts have been made to trace him and compel his attendance.
+- has broken any such other condition; or - (b) on being notified in writing by any surety for that person that the surety believes that person is likely to breach the first mentioned condition and for that reason the surety wishes to be relieved of his obligation as a surety. - (2) A person arrested under subsection (1)- - (a) shall unless he is arrested within the period of twenty-four hours immediately preceding an occasion on which he is required by virtue of the condition of his bail to appear before the Court, be brought as soon as practicable after his arrest before a magistrate who, after giving him an opportunity to be heard, may commit him to remand prison; and - (b) in the excepted case, shall be brought before the Court for resumption of trial, and when the court next sits it shall first consider the question of the alleged contravention of bail conditions by the accused person. - (3) Where the Court is satisfied that a person arrested in accordance with subsection (1) was preparing for or was in the act of leaving any area to which he was restricted by the Court as a condition of his bail, or was leaving the United Republic, it shall not consider any appeal or petition by the accused for any further bail in the same case. - (4) Where a person admitted to bail absconds or fails to appear before the Court before which he is required to appear on the date fixed and conceals himself so that a warrant of arrest may not be executed- - (a) the trial in respect of that person before such court shall continue, irrespective of the stage of trial when the accused absconds, after sufficient efforts have been made to trace him and compel his attendance; and